orangejuice/blog/data/activity/book-the-making-of-prince-of-persia-2020/record.en.md

   subtitle: Jordan Mechner / 2020
 ---

-Via tw Shu, the best book I read this year / justzht, I finished reading it on the plane to Japan, wow, it feels like I've lived another person's life
+Via tw Shu best book I read this year / justzht Finished this book on the plane to Japan.
+Wow, it felt like living someone else's life.